1. The Chinese Hukou system is a means of population registration, not unlike a census crossed with an in-country passport.

 The urban population has benefited from the Hukou system throughout the history of early China.
 By the middle of the 20th century, however, particularly during the Great Famine, those with rural Hukous were grouped into communal farms.
 Their agricultural produce was collected by the state as tax and in turn given to rural dwellers.
 As a result, they underwent massive starvation.
 Only when this crisis was felt in the urban areas did the government move to improve the situation.

 In the 1970s when the country was undergoing capitalist reforms, about 260 million rural residents traveled to the cities illegally with the intention of accessing the development in the economy enjoyed in the urban areas.
 Many suffered discrimination and even imprisonment.
 Increased unemployment and criminality are blamed on them.
-Yet, they continued to live in the urban areas, but in street corners, shantytowns and railway stations.
+Yet, they continued to live in the urban areas, but on street corners, in shantytowns, and in railway stations.

 Early on, an urban hukou made it possible to provide every urban household with access to housing, food, and other necessities based on their status and financial state.
 Despite a decrease of public subsidies during the country’s economic liberalization in the 1980s, the urban Hukou remained important for accessing employment, education from the best universities, and the ability to purchase real estate in the urban areas.